-At the end of 2016, the Hospital had \$818,056 of net capital assets as detailed in Note 5 to the financial statements.
-There were no significant changes other than depreciation and the capitalization of several leased assets acquired for the nursing home.
-At the end of 2015, the Hospital had \$847,989 net capital assets as detailed in Note 5 to the financial statements.
+At the end of 2017, the Hospital had \$1,465,780 of net capital assets as detailed in Note 5 to the financial statements.
+At the end of 2016, the Hospital had \$818,056 net capital assets as detailed in Note 5 to the financial statements.
+The increase in net capital assets was primarily the result of ongoing renovations donated by member counties and the Foundation.
+At September 30, 2017, construction in progress related to these renovations totaled \$747,434.